Birthing isn’t the only thing that you need to plan

 A link to Citizenship documents for Military members can be found here.

-Once Berlin has received this information, they issued baby-girl a temporary passport.
-This means it is issued for 2 years only, it can not be renewed if Citizenship is not granted within two years, and will not be reissued if lost or stolen.
+Once Berlin has received this information, they issued baby-girl a temporary Canadian passport.
+This means it is issued for 2 years only, it can not be renewed if Citizenship is not granted within those two years, and will not be reissued if lost or stolen.
 We received the passport within two weeks of mailing the documents to the consulate.
 Why temporary?
-Because of the information provided, it was practically guaranteed that she would be granted Canadian citizenship, but it also proves that she is not eligible for German Citizenship, making her stateless – which is against International Law.
-Her Temporary Passport is the only piece of information I had on my person to both prove she belongs to me, and is an actual person, recognized by a government.
+Because of the information provided, it was practically guaranteed that she would be granted Canadian citizenship, but since we can prove she is not eligible for German Citizenship – without it, she would be stateless – which is against International Law.
+Her Temporary Canadian Passport is the only piece of information I had on my person to both prove she belongs to me and is an actual person, recognized by a government.